CASA DA VIDA

 We invite you to join us.

-The teachers at Casa da Vida are experienced and have internationally recognised Montessori teaching credentials accredited with MACTE.
+The teachers at Casa da Vida are experienced and have internationally recognised Montessori teaching credentials with AMS/AMI/MIA/MACTE seal.
 Every classroom has a certified Montessori teacher and assistants.
-All of our materials reflect the training materials of Montessori Teacher Preparation of the US, a MACTE recognised institution.
-Aside from the true and formal international training of our staff, we also provide professional seminars and trainings, which at times, are offered to our school parents.
+All of our materials reflect the training materials of Montessori Teacher Preparation of the US, an AMS/MACTE recognised institution.

 We do not discount the fact that your involvement and partnership as parents is crucial to your child’s success.
 Our environments are designed to mimic the home as much as possible, but we have to admit… There are limitations.
 We rely on parent involvement and participation outside of our prepared environments in order to maximise the child’s learning experience.